webpack/webpack.js.org/content/concepts/loaders.md

 ## Resolving loaders

-Loaders are [[resolved similar to modules | resolving]].
+Loaders are [resolved similar to modules](/).
 A loader module is expected to export a function and to be written in node.js compatible JavaScript.
 In the common case you manage loaders with npm, but you can also have loaders as files in your app.

 ### Referencing loaders